£15.00 = 1yr access & certificate

 Risk Assessments and Method statements are designed to assess what hazards are present in your workplace and how you or your colleagues might reduce any potential risk of injury by working out the safest possible approach to the task.

-Five Steps To Effective Risk Assessment;
+What are the Five Steps To Risk Assessment?

 Step 1 — Identify the hazards